-Jacques Audiard is one of favourite film-makers.
+Jacques Audiard is one of my favourite film-makers.
 He’s a true artist and so any movie he makes, I’m there.
 His latest DHEEPAN scooped the coveted Palme d’Or at the Cannes Film Festival in May 2015 and I was very fortunate to see it at that year’s London Film Festival.
-It didn’t get the UK release until spring 2016, hence it being part of this list.
-Like the wonderful Mr. Mark Kermode, I only include movies in my yearly list that have been released in the UK in that year, not ones that have premiered elsewhere – no matter how stupendous they are.
+As it wasn’t released in the UK until spring 2016, I can now include it in this list.
+Like the wonderful Mr Mark Kermode, I only include movies in my yearly list that have been released in the UK in that year, not ones that have premiered elsewhere – no matter how stupendous they are.
 And Dheepan was stupendous.
 With the same kind of lyrical quality that Audiard brings to all his stories, it had me in awe.

 Denis Villeneuve – what a superlative film-maker he is.
 His latest ARRIVAL, following up the magnificent Sicario (my film of the year in 2015), was truly epic in both scope and ideas.
 And the superb Amy Adams delivered the first of her brace of knockout performances this year in this (the other was in Tom Ford’s Nocturnal Animals) as the smart but vulnerable linguistics professor at the core of this sci-fi contact story.
 Her chemistry with Jeremy Renner’s sparky scientist was delightful or in fact, with any of the cast that included Forest Whitaker and Michael Stulbarg – she’s fab.